valkeahat/hackthebox/legacy.md

 # Hackthebox Legacy

-Reset the machinei just in case.
+Reset the machine just in case.

 ## Enumeration